Logiqx/covid-stats/docs/facts-england.md

 ### 6. Summary

+I have compared hospital stats and weekly deaths against community prevalence of COVID-19.

+It is very significant that COVID-19 patients are 8 times more likely to die than other patients.

+Positive PCR results are a strong predictor of mortality which is beyond coincidence.

+### 7. Conclusions

 Daily figures from NHS and PHE may not be perfect but they do facilitate COVID-19 surveillance.

 Claims about widespread false positives and "died with COVID" do not stack up.

 Neither the hospital admission rates nor the high mortality rates can be explained by either claim.